spectrum-health-systems/tingen-documentation/static/testing/testing-open-incident.md

 ### Testing procedure

+Using the TESTWSVCB user:

+1. Open the `Open Incident` form

+2. Type "40" in the search bar

+3. Search for the incident you created

-1. Opened the previously created incident
+4. Open the incident

-The incident opened as expected.

-2. Added text to the Incident Description
+5. Add text to the "Incident Description" field.

-3. Clicked the `Submit` button
+6. Click the Submit button

 The incident was submitted, and the form closed.